-What really killed rock music, if you insist on hanging with this tenuous thesis, weren’t rock critics, but rather fans that bought the records and went to the shows.
-And I noticed in my time that the fans who buy the newer, grainier, more strident and dissonant stuff are younger than I am--gadzooks!
-The avant gard I matured with was now a younger listener’s retro-indulgence.
-Simply, styles change, and much of what is new at first seemingly to an audience who tastes are entrenched and internalized.
+If you insist on hanging with this tenuous thesis, what really killed rock music weren’t rock critics but rather fans that bought the records and went to the shows.
+And I noticed in my time that the fans who buy the newer, grainier, more strident, and dissonant stuff are younger than I am--gadzooks!
+The Avant gard I matured with was now a younger listener’s retro-indulgence.
+Simply, styles change, and much of what is new at first, seemingly to an audience whose tastes are entrenched and internalized.

 If I'm tired of dead things, I should leave the graveyard.

-I think it's criticism that's ailing, if not already deceased as a useful activity.
-Rolling Stone abandoned itself to becoming a gossip magazine, Spin gives itself over to trendy photo captions and for the scads of "serious" commentary, much of it has vanished behind faux post- structuralist uncertainty: criticism as a guide to larger issues at hand within an artists work is not being done.
+I think it's criticism that's ailing, if not already deceased, as a useful activity.
+Rolling Stone abandoned itself to becoming a gossip magazine, Spin gives itself over to trendy photo captions.
+For the scads of "serious" commentary, much of it has vanished behind faux post- structuralist uncertainty for the scads of " serious " commentary: criticism as a guide to larger issues at hand within an artist's work is not being made.
 Rock criticism, taking its lead, again, from the worn trails of Lit/Crit, has abandoned the idea that words and lyrics can be about anything.

 My frames of reference are less broad musically--I'm a harmonica player of thirty-five years gasping experience in sometimes bands--but it seems to me that the difference falls between techniques versus talent.
-The technique, I'd say, is sheer know-how, the agility and finesse to get your fingers to execute the simplest or the most difficult of musical ideas.
+I'd say the technique is sheer know-how, agility, and finesse to get your fingers to execute the simplest or most difficult musical ideas.
 Talent, though, resides somewhere in the grey mists of the soul, where there is an instinct that, or, say, an intelligence that knows how to make the best use out the sheer bulk of technical knowledge: making it all into music that expressive and new.

 Influence is an inevitable and inseparable part of being an artist, and a rock and roll musician is no less subject to the act of borrowing from something they like.
 Without it, going through the eras, right up and including the debate about hip-hop and its artists' proclivities forBorg- style assimilation of others music onto their likeness, we would have no music to speak of.
 Or so it would seem to me.
 Our respective selves may be locked behind cultural identities that make it hard for us to interact, but our cultural forms mix together freely and easily.

-I'm sympathetic to the crowd that prefers the soul of an instrumentalist to a soundboard jockeys' manipulating of buttons and loops, but I do think that this is the advent of a new kind of canvas.
+I'm sympathetic to the crowd that prefers the soul of an instrumentalist to a soundboard jockeys' manipulating of buttons and loops, but I think this is the advent of a new kind of canvas.
 Most new art seems profoundly ugly when first perceived, at least until the broader media brings itself up to speed.
-I think that hip-hop, rap, what have you, is an entrenched form, and is not going away.
-It will co-exist with rock and roll, and will mix its particulars with it, and generate a newer, fiercer noise.
-Asmusic and musicians have always done.
+I think that hip-hop, rap, what have you, is an entrenched form and is not going away.
+It will co-exist with rock and roll and mix its particulars with it and generate a newer, fiercer noise.
+As music and musicians have always done.

-Anyone who argues that rock musicians are somehow responsible for the tragedy in Colorado are themselves a rock critic in the narrowest sense, and there we have an impassable irony, and more ironic, this is where some leftist brethren meet the Christian Right square on in what they gather is the source of all our social eruptions: popular culture in general.
+Anyone who argues that rock musicians are somehow responsible for the tragedy in Colorado is themselves a rock critic in the narrowest sense.
+There we have an impassable irony, and more ironic, where some leftist brethren meet the Christian Right square on in what they gather is the source of all our social eruptions: popular culture in general.
 Neither the quacking vulgarisms of the left nor the quaking apostles of the right like it very much, and both in their separate ways and contrarily reasoned agendas, have attacked it, the source of whatever grace there was to fall from.
-The left will emit a squalling bleat about an "artists'responsibility" for the de-familiarizing "aestheticization" of real social problems, thus robbing working people of real political consciousness and maintaining the force of the Dominant Culture and Capitalist Imperative.
+The left will emit a squalling bleat about an "artist's responsibility" for the de-familiarizing "aestheticization" of real social problems, thus robbing working people of real political consciousness and maintaining the force of the Dominant Culture and Capitalist Imperative.

-Much of this is old hat--its been going on for years, and again, its the job of thoughtful critics, critics or are genuinely provocative to bring a larger analysis to bear on complex matters, to strive for truth that stirs us away from the intellectual panic that some of our pundits seem to want to fire up.
-We have another case of left and right agreeing on the basic tenet that artistic freedom is wrong-headed, and that it must be hemmed in my so many conditions and restrictions that its practice would be practically pointless.
+Much of this is old hat--it has been going on for years.
+Again, it's the job of thoughtful critics, critics, or genuinely provocative to bring a larger analysis to bear on complex matters, to strive for a truth that stirs us away from the intellectual panic that some of our pundits seem to want to fire up.
+We have another case of left and right agreeing on the basic tenet that artistic freedom is wrong-headed.
+It must be hemmed in by so many conditions and restrictions that its practice would be practically pointless.
 We have a pining for a world of Norman Rockwell small towns and church bake sales.

 How pathetic.
-The rock and rollers duty, as it is with any artist, is to seek and express the truth they perceive in the comprehensible in terms that extend our notions of what the human experience is.
+As it is with any artist, the rock and roller's duty is to seek and express the truth they perceive in the comprehensible in terms that extend our notions of what the human experience is.
 Parenting is part of that profound experience.
 Might some people still be alive today if parents paid attention to what their sons were up to?
 Marylyn Manson is only the messenger of what's already in place: to shut up artists because the message is sometimes vile and ugly is, at best, cutting off our antennae to what the rest of the world is feeling.